-allocation in Risk public-private partnership (PPP) projects is currently claimed as capability driven [7] and that is because [22] said that party possessing the best capability of management with respect to a particular risk has the best opportunity to reduce the likelihood of the risk eventuation and to control the consequences of the risk if it materializes.
-But it has been found out that partners risk management routine, mechanism, commitment, cooperation history associated with project risk management could serve to determine the risk allocation strategies adopted in a PPP project [7].
-It has also been argued that in other to achieve optimal risk allocation, apart from appropriate capability of risk management, a risk should be borne by the party who present willingness and commitment [2], [13], [15].
+The success of a project management exercise depends very much on the extent to which risks involved can be measured, understood, reported, communicated and allocated to the appropriate parties[20], [21].
+Risk is inherent and difficult to deal with, and requires a proper management framework both theoretically and practically [17], this is more so in PPP implementation, due to huge project scale, long concession period, complexity and social sensitivity usually associated with PPP project [12].
+Risk allocation in public-private partnership (PPP) projects is currently claimed as capability driven [7] and that is because [22], said that party possessing the best capability of management with respect to a particular risk has the best opportunity to reduce the likelihood of the risk eventuation and to control the consequences of the risk if it materializes.
+However, studies have shown that partners risk management routine, mechanism, commitment, cooperation history associated with project risk management could serve to determine the risk allocation strategies adopted in a PPP project [7].

+Capability in risk management is a major concern when considering optimal risk allocation strategies [24].
+It has been argued that in order to achieve optimal risk allocation, apart from appropriate capability of risk management, a risk should be borne by the party who present willingness and commitment [13], [15].

-The aim of this study is to assess the determinants of risk management capabilities and commitments of PPP projects.
-This is important because the findings in this study will help in knowing key capability and commitment determinants in PPP.
+The aim of this study is to develop risk allocation strategies that incorporate both organizational risk management capabilities and commitments for PPP projects.
+This is important because the result of the findings will helped in knowing which organization is capable and more committed to manage the risk been transferred to it effectively, which in turn will help achieve project success.